Overthrow of Slobodan Milošević: U.S. involvement in the revolution

 Among other things, U.S. President Bill Clinton instructed the CIA to direct efforts to prevent the Serbian leader from winning the presidential election.
 According to the American president, "There's a death threshold, and Milošević crossed it."
-Vince Houghton, who later became historian of the International Spy Museum, said the U.S. had no intention of allowing Milošević to remain in power.
+American historian Vince Houghton said the U.S. had no intention of allowing Milošević to remain in power.
 John Sipher, who became station chief in Serbia immediately after Milošević's ouster, said the agency spent "certainly millions of dollars" on the campaign against Milošević, organizing meetings with opposition leaders outside the country and "providing them with cash" inside Serbia.
 Also, he said, "Many of the key players who became senior figures in the follow-on government continued to meet with us and continued to tell us that it was our efforts that led to their success."

 CIA Deputy Director John E. McLaughlin noted that "I know stuff about that, but I'm not able to talk about it."
 Douglas Wise, a CIA official who worked in the Balkans, said Milosevic was a "genocidal maniac"; when asked whether U.S. intelligence supported protests against the Serbian president, he said "It was a broad-spectrum involvement."
 David Shimer quotes an unnamed senior U.S. administration official in 2000 who took umbrage at the revelations of former U.S. intelligence officers: "I can't talk about what we did or didn't do.
 I'm just not going to talk about it...They may not take their oaths and legal obligations seriously, but I do."

 Aftermath

 A DOS victory was guaranteed in parliamentary elections in December, where they achieved a two-thirds majority.
 On 1 April 2001, Milošević was detained by Serbian police and later transferred to The Hague to be prosecuted by the ICTY.
 He died in his cell on 11 March 2006, a few months before the conclusion of his four-year trial.

 Soon after the overthrow, Ljubisav Đokić started opposing the new government, saying it had done almost nothing to improve the standard of the country.
-He said that during Milošević's regime he had owned a successful company, but that post-Milošević politicians created such unhealthy economic conditions that his business failed and he went bankrupt, sold his iconic wheel loader, and was living on 180-euro social benefits. Đokić died on 11 July 2020.
+He even said that during Milošević's regime he had owned a successful company, but that post-Milošević politicians created such unhealthy economic conditions that his business failed and he went bankrupt, sold his iconic wheel loader, and was living on 180-euro social benefits. Đokić died on 11 July 2020.

 The Bulldozer Revolution is thought to have inspired Georgia's Rose Revolution and other "Color Revolutions" in following years.
 Serbia's opposition organisation Otpor had been involved in training students in civil disobedience in Georgia.